Julia Rais

-Che Puan Julia Abdul Rais, (born 19 February 1971) is a Malaysian former model and actress.
+Che Puan Julia Abdul Rais (born 19 February 1971) is a Malaysian former model and actress.
 She is a member of the Bendahara dynasty by marriage, as the second wife of Abdullah of Pahang, the 6th modern Sultan of Pahang and 16th Yang di-Pertuan Agong of Malaysia.

 Julia had a successful, but short, career in Malaysia as a film actress in the early 1990s and was known for her European features.
 She played the title character in the 1990 films Isabella and Mira Edora and in the 1992 film Nadia.
 Julia also had roles in the films Hati Bukan Kristal, Driving School, and Suci Dalam Debu.
 She received two awards and a nomination for Best Actress at the 9th Malaysian Film Festival in 1991.
 She ended her acting career shortly after marrying into the Pahang royal family.

 Early life and family

 Julia was born in Kota Bharu, Kelantan on 19 February 1971.
 She is of Malay and English ancestry.
-She is the daughter of Abdul Rais Yeop, a Malaysian businessman and former board member of Sri Jaya Vehicles, from his second marriage to a English wife.
+She is the daughter of Abdul Rais Yeop, a Malaysian businessman and former board member of Sri Jaya Vehicles, from his second marriage to an English wife.
 She grew up in Damansara Jaya with her late father and late stepmother, Zaedah-tul Laily @ Lily Ibrahim.
 She has a sister, the late Zalina, and two stepsiblings, Mohd Rafiza and Fazlyn.
 She is also a cousin of the politician Mohamed Nazri Abdul Aziz and a step-cousin of award-winning actress Juliana Ibrahim.